-Restrictions on forfeiture for arrears and on Commercial Rent Arrears Recovery (CRAR) which were due to end on 30 September have now been extended to 31 December 2020 for all commercial leases.
-Restrictions on statutory demands and winding-up tenants have also been similarly extended.
+Restrictions on forfeiture for arrears and on Commercial Rent Arrears Recovery (CRAR) which were due to end on 30 June have now been extended to 25 March 2022 for all commercial leases.
+Restrictions on statutory demands and winding-up tenants have been extended to 30 September 2021.

-Landlords now face potential arrears for the March, June and September quarters until 31 December 2020, as well as potential arrears for the December quarter from 25 December.
+Landlords now face potential arrears for all four quarters of 2020 and 2021, and the government has announced its intention to ring-fence certain Covid-19 arrears.
 Where there is no prospect of recovery from a third party and no sufficient rent deposit to recover the arrears, landlords are likely to want to look longer and harder at the options available to them.

 Recovery from third parties, such as former tenants or guarantors; recovery via rent deposits; debt proceedings against a tenant; forfeiture for non-arrears related breaches; and winding-up in certain limited circumstances, remain available to landlords in appropriate cases.
 See our Out-Law guide to rent recovery and protection - what commercial landlords can do.

-Landlords now face potential arrears for the March, June and September quarters until 31 December 2020, as well as potential arrears for the December quarter from 25 December.
-They are likely to want to look longer and harder at the options available to them.
+Landlords are likely to want to look longer and harder at the options available to them.

 Where a tenant refuses to provide the information required by the Code of Practice, and the landlord then pursues debt proceedings, the tenant's conduct might be a factor in a costs order on a more draconian basis than would usually be the case.
 However, we have no evidence yet of how courts will view non-compliance with the Code.

-Landlords may increasingly turn to debt proceedings.
+Landlords may increasingly turn to debt proceedings where possible.
 The reputational damage of such proceedings may be enough to encourage payment from high profile 'can pay, won't pay' tenants.
 In addition, the tenant will be liable for the successful landlord's costs, and it is clear that interest will be claimed on the arrears.

 If the relevant lease contains an effective anti set-off provision, the tenant's defences to any claim for fixed sums such as rent, insurance premium contributions or service charge payments on account are likely to be spurious and ultimately unsuccessful.
 Although these claims may delay the proceedings, they will also increase the costs of the proceedings that the tenant is likely to have to pay.